stackbit-projects/fierce-iron-3aaa9/src/pages/posts/moving-to-new-york.md

 ---
-title: 'Main Stores available with unstitched clo '
+title: 'Main Stores available with unstitched clothes  '
 subtitle: A cautionary tale about life in New York
 excerpt: >-
   The City of New York, usually called either New York City (NYC) or simply New